grittathh/noParFor/README.md

 * uses a few script files
 * in current form, requires /scratch/ directory (may be specific to certain cluster implementations)

+Advantages over using regular script to submit many jobs in sequence:
+* with noParFor you maximize the usage of matlab licenses. matlab counts one license per node-user.
+Therefore, it makes sense to fit as many jobs into each node as possible.
+Instead of relying on the cluster schefuler to do this, you can force this to happen by using noParFor.

 How to use this
 ----------